chef/chef-web-docs/chef_master/source/knife_bootstrap.rst

 ``--bootstrap-preinstall-command COMMANDS``
    Custom commands to run before installing Chef Infra Client

+``--bootstrap-proxy PROXY_URL``
+   The proxy server for the node that is the target of a bootstrap operation.

 ``--bootstrap-proxy-pass PROXY_PASS``
    The proxy authentication password for the node being bootstrapped

 ``--bootstrap-proxy-user PROXY_USER``
    The proxy authentication username for the node being bootstrapped

-``--bootstrap-proxy PROXY_URL``
-   The proxy server for the node that is the target of a bootstrap operation.
+``--bootstrap-url URL``
+   The URL to a custom installation script.

 ``--bootstrap-vault-file VAULT_FILE``
    The path to a JSON file that contains a list of vaults and items to be updated.